-If you are required to submit documentation with your application, choose Upload Documents after you log in to your Alberta Student Aid account.
-This allows you to submit documents directly and securely to Alberta Student Aid, removing the need to fax or mail paper.
+If you are required to submit documentation with your application, choose Upload Documents when you login to your Alberta Student Aid account.
+This allows you to submit documents directly and securely to Alberta Student Aid.

 Instructions for Uploading Fillable Forms: